RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 ![](/docs/bearer_token_influx.png)

 Now, try using any of controllers.
 For example, try getting all the users using `/api/v1/users`.
-If the token authentication is successful, you will see the list of users allowed for TAPI:
+If the token authentication is successful, you will see the list of users allowed for TAPI.
+Otherwise, you will get `401 Unauthorized` as response.

 ![](/docs/swagger_token_validation.png)